CRServers/DemTech/README.md

 We are now running and maintaining several BTC full nodes, DASH Masternodes, Stellar, Gricoin, and ZenCash nodes for customers and ourselves.
 I ran a Steem witness for over 3 months starting in 2016.
 If curious, see my Steem blog to discover what happened.

-I encountered Bitshares in 2015 after the M.T.Gox Exchange collapse and started using the platform ever since.
+I encountered Bitshares in 2015 after the M.T.Gox Exchange collapse and have been using the platform ever since.

 After mastering BitShares and Steem usage, I gained a lot of respect and admiration for Dan Larimer as a software engineer and share most of his philosophical postures.
-Thus my enthusiam for Dan's latest creation: The EOS Operating System.
+Thus my enthusiam for Dan's latest creation: **The EOS Operating System**.

 I'm a pasionate advocate and reader of Libertarian Philosophy and Austrian Economics.